offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 G  0  0  0  1
 ```

-Items 3 and 4 in the list above are the key pieces of insight for this algorithm.
+Insights #3 and #4 in the list above are the key for this algorithm.
 Consider an alignment graph getting split down a column into two.
 The first half has edges traveling in the normal direction but the second half has its edges reversed...

 ```{svgbob}
 0    1    2    3    4    5           0    1    2     2    3    4    5